UrsZeidler/shr5rcp/README.md

 1. Overview

  This is a program to manage resources and characters for the rolegame shadowrun 5.0.
- It is dedicated to create and manage characters.
+ It is dedicated to create and manage characters, providing game master aid and reporting.

 * editors for the resources objects
 * shadowrun 5 character generator after the core rule book